 Facsimile +678 23 948

 Australian High Commission website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you're unable to contact the above mission, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.